QuantEcon/lecture-source-py/source/rst/matsuyama.rst

     Y_{k, t} = C_{k, t} = \left( \frac{X^o_{k, t}}{1 - \alpha} \right)^{1-\alpha} \left( \frac{X_{k, t}}{\alpha} \right)^{\alpha}

-Here :math:`X^o_{k, t}` is a homogeneous input which can be produced from labor using a linear, one-for-one technology
+Here :math:`X^o_{k, t}` is a homogeneous input which can be produced from labor using a linear, one-for-one technology.

-It is freely tradeable, competitively supplied, and homogeneous across countries
+It is freely tradeable, competitively supplied, and homogeneous across countries.

-By choosing the price of this good as numeraire and assuming both countries find it optimal to always produce the homogeneous good, we can set :math:`w_{1, t} = w_{2, t} = 1`
+By choosing the price of this good as numeraire and assuming both countries find it optimal to always produce the homogeneous good, we can set :math:`w_{1, t} = w_{2, t} = 1`.

 The good :math:`X_{k, t}` is a composite, built from many differentiated goods via